apollographql/apollo-server/docs/source/schema/unions-interfaces.md

 [As with union types](#resolving-a-union), Apollo Server requires interfaces to define a `__resolveType` function to determine which implementing object type is being returned.

 Here's an example `__resolveType` function for the `Book` interface defined above:
+FIXME this approach to `__resolveType` seems odd given that courses and colors are both defined as nullable.

 ```js{3-11}
 const resolvers = {